Ajo-Savings-Project/ajo-savings/README.md

 # Starting the server in production mode.

-1. navigate to server directory ("./apps/server")
+1. navigate to server directories ("./apps/server")
 2. run yarn prod